Rezi03/project-portfolio/README.md

 Welcome to my personal portfolio.
 I'm currently pursuing a Master's degree in Economic Policy and Statistical Evaluation at the University of Reims Champagne-Ardenne.
 This space showcases a curated selection of academic projects in data analysis, statistical modeling, forecasting, and data visualization.

-My academic journey combines economic insight with technical proficiency, and I am particularly interested in applying data-driven solutions in the **banking and financial sectors**, with the goal of pursuing a career in the **United States**.
+My academic journey combines economic insight with technical proficiency, and I am particularly interested in applying data-driven solutions in the banking and financial sectors.

 ---